Aquas: Enhancing Domain Specialization through Holistic Hardware-Software Co-Optimization based on MLIR: Retargetable Compiler

-We introduce bidirectional translation between MLIR and \egraph to compactly represent equivalent program variants, exposing matching opportunities for ISAXs.
+The diversity of possible syntactic divergence makes a single MLIR program variant insufficient to cover all matching opportunities.
+We therefore introduce \egraph to the compiler flow as a structure that compactly represents equivalent program variants.
+In this flow, MLIR remains the structural backbone of the intermediate representation, while the \egraph enables large-scale exploration of equivalent variants in a non-destructive manner.
+We establish an integration scheme that maps MLIR structure and transformations into the \egraph while strictly preserving \textit{critical semantic relations} such as memory effects and control dependencies, which are often overlooked by other \egraph optimization solutions.

-\compactparagraph{From MLIR to \egraph: } We encode MLIR programs into the \egraph by mapping each operation to an e-node whose children are the e-classes of that operation's Static Single-Assignment (SSA) operands.
-Within each MLIR block, we distinguish \emph{roots}—operations that enforce ordering constraints, including terminators (e.g., \texttt{yield}), side-effecting operations (e.g., \texttt{memref.store}), and control-flow operations—from other order-independent operations.
-When a control-flow operation contains MLIR regions, we encode each region's block in the \egraph as a \texttt{tuple}(\ldots) e-node that comprises its roots as children, sequencing in program order.
-The non-root operations within that block become dataflow subtrees in the \egraph, attached beneath the e-nodes of the roots that consume their results.
-This encoding preserves MLIR's ordering and dominance relationship within the \egraph structure.
-During equality saturation, only the dataflow subtrees undergo rewriting, while the tuple of roots remains fixed to maintain program order.
+\compactparagraph{Encoding MLIR Programs into \Egraph. } We map each MLIR operation to an \textit{e-node} whose children correspond to the \textit{e-classes} of its operands.
+To encode strict execution ordering to \egraph, we separate the operations of each MLIR block into \emph{anchors} and dataflow operations.
+Anchors are operations that impose strict ordering constraints, including terminators (e.g., \texttt{yield}), side-effecting operations (e.g., \texttt{store}), and structured control flow.
+We structurally encode an entire MLIR block as a \texttt{tuple}(\ldots) e-node, using its anchors as direct children arranged in exact program order.
+The remaining operations form dataflow subtrees attached beneath the specific anchors that consume their results.
+In this way, the tuple captures the block-level sequencing skeleton, while the subtrees encode order-independent computations.
+This encoding natively preserves MLIR ordering and dominance within the \egraph.

-\compactparagraph{From \egraph to MLIR: } Conversely, translating the \egraph back to MLIR is \emph{witness extraction}: we first select one e-node from each reachable e-class.
-Control-flow operations map directly one-to-one to their MLIR counterparts.
-For each such operation, we iteratively reconstruct its contained blocks by materializing the tuple's \emph{roots} in precise order and emitting their dataflow subtrees as SSA values.
-This consistent bidirectional translation ensures lossless conversion between MLIR and the \egraph by preserving execution order and side-effects in both directions, while still exposing rich dataflow equivalences for optimization.

-\autoref{fig:compiler_e2e} further illustrates \egraph construction in step~\cOne, where we use "\texttt{for i}" to denote both the loop operation and its region for brevity.
-The outer loop in the \egraph has a store node and a nested loop as its children, while the body of "\texttt{for j}" is abstracted as a parallelogram.
-Across steps~\cOne, \cThree, and~\cEight, MLIR and the \egraph are repeatedly converted back and forth, demonstrating the tight, seamless interaction enabled by our bidirectional mapping.